tolauwae/phd-thesis/src/appendices/primitives.typ

 In this example, we only import functions.
 Thus, each description consists of the $mono("func")$ keyword followed by an identifier referring to the type of the imported function.

-Next, the program exports the function $mono("\$blink")$ under the name "main" on #export.
+Next, the program exports the function $mono("$blink")$ under the name "main" on #export.
 When executing a WebAssembly module with WARDuino, our VM will automatically look for an exported function with the name ``main''.
 It considers this function the entry point of the program, and will automatically start executing it.

 The $mono("$blink")$ function is defined on lines #function to #end, it starts by setting the mode of the LED pin#footnote[In the example, we assume the LED is attached to pin 16.] to 1 ($sans("output")$).
 This is done by calling the $mono("pin_mode")$ primitive imported under the name $mono("$pin_mode")$.
-WebAssembly allows two different function call syntaxes, ``folded'' and ``unfolded''.
+WebAssembly allows two different function call syntaxes, "folded" and "unfolded".
-In this case we used the ``folded syntax'' to make the call.
+In this case we used the "folded syntax" to make the call.
 We placed the arguments to $mono("$pin_mode")$ in the brackets of the $mono("call")$ instead of placing these arguments on the stack first as one would usually do in a stack based language#footnote[The unfolded form is: $mono("(i32.const 16) (i32.const 1) (call $pin_mode)")$].
 The two notations are equivalent and we will use them interchangeably.
 After this, the function continuously blinks the LED every 10 seconds in an infinite loop, starting at #loop.